avjewe/cdxdoc/README.md

-# cdxdoc
-Documentation for the rust cdx package.
+# Documentation for the rust cdx package.

 The cdx application is something like the gnu textutils, with added benefits :